-Activating a Launch Profile
+Activating a launch profile

 Only one launch profile can be active for any given host.
 When VisIt launches a remote component, it looks for the active launch profile for the host where the component is to be launched.
-The currently active launch profile is is checked in the list.
-To activate a different launch profile, select it from the list and click the Make Default button.
+The currently active launch profile is the one with the box to the left of the name checked in the list of launch profile names.
+To activate a different launch profile, select it from the list and click the Apply button.
 The VCL and the metadata server use the active launch profile but VisIt will prompt you for a launch profile to use before launching a compute engine if you have more than one launch profile or your only launch profile has parallel options set for the compute engine.

-Setting the Timeout
+Setting the timeout